ai-forever/ru-gpts/README.md

-# ruGPT2048 and ruGPT2Large
+# ruGPT2048, ruGPT2Large and ruGPTMedium2048
-Russian GPT trained with 2048 context length (ruGPT2048) and Russian GPT2 large trained with 1024 context length
+Russian GPT trained with 2048 context length (ruGPT2048), Russian GPT2 large (ruGPT2Large) trained with 1024 context length and Russian GPT Medium trained with context 2048 (ruGPTMedium2048).

 We suggest you use ruGPT2Large because this model is more stable and tested.